Conformally flat black hole initial data, with one cylindrical end: Settings and Main Result

 in the sequence of solutions to the non-extreme equations \eqref{ecgeneralumu}.
 Note that equation \eqref{ecgeneralu0} is obtained from \eqref{ecgeneralumu} if we set $\mu=0$.
 We will find that this singular limit indeed exists, that it is the unique solution to \eqref{ecgeneralu0}, and that it has some properties similar to the more familiar cases of extreme Kerr and extreme Reissner N\"ordstrom solutions.

 As mentioned in \cite{dain-gabach09}, the natural functional spaces arising in this problem are weighted Sobolev spaces $H'^{2}_\delta$ \cite{Bartnik86}.
 In these spaces is where existence and uniqueness of solution is proven.
-They are defined as the completion of $C^\infty_c(\Rtc)$ functions under the norms (we focus on the case $p=2$ and dimension $3$)
+They are defined as the completion of $C^\infty$ functions with compact support away from the origin under the norms (we focus on the case $p=2$ and dimension $3$)

 and